-Proverbs 18:12 "Before his downfall a man's heart is proud, but humility comes before honor."
+Proverbs 18:12 says, "Before his downfall a man's heart is proud, but humility comes before honor."
 What leads to downfall?
 A heart that is proud does.
 Who brings about the downfall?
-God Himself does.
+The answer isn't stated in the text, but it's not hard to identify.
+God Himself brings down the proud.
 Why?
-Isaiah tells us...

-Isaiah 2:11-17 "The eyes of the arrogant man will be humbled and the pride of men brought low; the LORD alone will be exalted in that day.
+Isaiah gives the answer in Isaiah 2:11-17, "The eyes of the arrogant man will be humbled and the pride of men brought low; the LORD alone will be exalted in that day.
 The LORD Almighty has a day in store for all the proud and lofty...The arrogance of man will be brought low and the pride of men humbled; the LORD alone will be exalted in that day..."

 God hates pride.
 It's an affront to Him for this is His world.
-Jesus made the point very clear that there's no room for pride in His followers...

-Matthew 23:11-12 "The greatest among you will be your servant.
+Jesus made the point very clear that there's no room for pride in His followers.
+He says in Matthew 23:11-12, "The greatest among you will be your servant.
 For whoever exalts himself will be humbled, and whoever humbles himself will be exalted." [also in Luke 14:11]

 Beloved, pride will go.
 It's just a matter of time.
 If I do not humble myself, God will do it for me.
-Maybe in this life, for sure at the judgment.
+Maybe in this life, but for sure at the judgment.
 On the other hand...